<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 There are five main reasons why finding debt relief through a consolidation loan may be elusive.

-Having a low credit score, often caused by high debt balances or payment defaults, makes lenders nervous and more likely to turn you down.
-There are other variables which you can read about in our credit score blog.
+Having a low credit score, often caused by high debt balances or payment defaults, makes lenders more likely to turn you down.
+It’s helpful to understand what your score means before approaching a lender.

-Lenders like a long credit history, as it serves as an indicator for how you’ll manage the funds they’ll be providing you.
+Lenders prefer a long credit history, because it serves as an indicator for how you’ll manage the funds they’ll be providing you.
 For a look at your credit history, you can get a free copy of your credit report from Equifax or TransUnion once a year (don’t worry, it won’t affect your credit score).

 Other than your unsecured debt, lenders may determine that you have too much other debt (mortgages, second mortgages, car payments, student loans, etc.).
 If these combined debt payments, along with the proposed debt consolidation loan payment, are greater than 40% of your income, most lenders may deny your request.

-If you are approved, obtaining a debt consolidation loan from even the best debt consolidation loan companies might not be a good solution.
+Even if you’re approved, obtaining a debt consolidation loan from the best debt consolidation loan companies still might not be a good solution for your circumstances.

 What Is a Debt Consolidation Program?